-The different brand they have:
+The different brands they carry:

 They ship worldwide, and you can call or email them for shipping information.

-The different brand they have:
+The different brands they carry:

 Belize Bike: If you don’t live near a retailer, they will ship the bike to your house.